NebilDivay/sql-data-warehouse-project/README.md

 - **Data Sources**: Import Data from two source systems (ERP and CRM) provided as CSV files.
 - **Data Quality**: Clenase and resolve data quality issues prior to analysis.
-- **Data Integration**: Combine both sources into a single, user-friendly data model designed for analystical queries.
+- **Data Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
 - **Scope**: Focus on the latest dataset only: historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analystics teams.